These two free intergenerational LGBTQ+ art programs return this month

-When Tucson’s Museum of Contemporary Art kicks off its two intergenerational LGBTQ+ programs next week, the museum plans to create more than just fun art projects.
+When Tucson’s Museum of Contemporary Art kicks off its two intergenerational LGBTQ+ programs this week, the museum plans to create more than just fun art projects.

 Instead, MOCA aspires to continue creating a welcoming space for the LGBTQ+ community to freely and artistically express themselves through the two programs — Stay Gold and School of Drag — as it has done so over the last few years.